Man Utd dumped out of League Cup on penalties by fourth-tier Grimsby Town

 Cunha also failed in the shootout by having his weak attempt saved.

-“Going into the penalty shootout, the gaffer (manager) said to us, ‘Lads, all the pressure is on them,’ and it was really,” Grimsby midfielder Kieran Green said.
+“Going into the penalty shootout, the gaffer [manager] said to us, ‘Lads, all the pressure is on them,’ and it was really,” Grimsby midfielder Kieran Green said.

 The result piles more pressure on Amorim, who came into the game with 16 wins from his 44 matches in charge of United after being hired in November.